tatacsd/nlw4/README.md

 ## How to get started 💻

-First, you need to download and install [Node.js] (https://nodejs.org/en/).
+First, you need to download and install [Node.js](https://nodejs.org/en/).
-Within the Node.js installed on your computer, you will open the [Git Bash] (https://gitforwindows.org/) and find the directory where you saved the 'moveit-next' folder.
+Within the Node.js installed on your computer, you will open the [Git Bash](https://gitforwindows.org/) and find the directory where you saved the 'moveit-next' folder.
 For example:
 ```bash
 cd /d/moveit-next/